pekrau/kth_report/README.md

 affiliations versus facilities, where the size of each circle shows the number of unique users.

-The input file is an Excel file with columns as documented in the code.
+The input file is that produced by the script `merge_E.py` (step 6 above).
-It is produced from the merged files (above) "by hand".
+(This is an improvement from 2020; no manual cut-and-paste is required now.)

 ## Fellows